Try our Tools

 Staffing costs are a major element of most R&D claims and, in our experience, providing HMRC with meticulous analysis of staff costs and time spent on R&D work is vital to ensure the qualifying cost to the business is claimed.

-HMRC’s Corporate Intangible and Research and Development manual provides detailed guidance on what staff costs can be claimed and, on 8 September 2020, this was updated to explain the interaction between the Coronavirus Job Retention scheme (CJRS/furlough) and R&D relief claims.
+HMRC’s Corporate Intangible and Research and Development manual provides detailed guidance on what staff costs can be claimed and this explains the interaction between the Coronavirus Job Retention scheme (CJRS/furlough) and R&D relief claims.

 The furlough rules